Digital Game Design (English)

 Week Subject Related Preparation

-14) Consultation and revisions for final presentation Prepare for final presentation.
+14) Student presentations for the final Toy Design Prototype.
+Prepare for the final presentation.

 Sources